xp-song/Intro2R-spatial/README.md

 * The _'data'_ folder.
 It contains example datasets we will use in this workshop.

-* The _'clean'_ folder.
+* The _'clean_data'_ folder.
 Processed data will be stored in this folder.
 We will specify in our code to export/import files here.

 * The RStudio Project file (ending with _.Rproj_).
 Opening it boots up RStudio.